ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {::include cddl/signed-json-cmw-headers.cddl}
 ~~~

-The protected header MUST include the signature algorithm identifier.
-The protected header MUST include the content type `application/cmw+json`.
+The protected header MUST include the signature algorithm identifier and the content type `application/cmw+json`.
 Other header parameters MAY be added to the header buckets, for example a `kid` that identifies the signing key.

 For clarity, the above uses the Flattened JSON Serialization ({{Section 7.2.2 of -jws}}).